 The functionality here is fairly similar to the Xenyx 1204, but the Yamaha MG10XU uses knobs instead of faders, which I see as a downside.
 If you jump up to the Yamaha MG12XU with 6 XLR inputs, they give you faders, but the price jumps up too with better components.

-The version without built-in effects doesn’t include the USB connection, so watch out when choosing one of these Yamaha mixers.
+The version without built-in effects doesn’t include the USB connection, so watch out for that when choosing one of these Yamaha mixers.

 Mackie PROFX8 V2